FotiouK/Tailoring-proton-therapy-for-lung-cancer-A-new-approach-to-beam-angle-selection/README.md

 Our repository is organised into subfolders to help you navigate through the two main algorithms:

 - **[Pre_Processing](https://github.com/FotiouK/Optimising_Beam_Angles_in_Proton_Therapy_of_Lung_Cancer/tree/main/4DCT_Pre_Processing):** This folder contains the Pre-processing Algorithm documentation and code.
-Here, you'll find detailed information on generating CT scan representations, delineating radiotherapy volumes, and performing HU to RSP conversions.
+Here, you'll find detailed information on generating CT scan representations, delineating radiotherapy volumes, and performing HU to SPR conversions.

 - **[Angle_Selection](https://github.com/FotiouK/Optimising_Beam_Angles_in_Proton_Therapy_of_Lung_Cancer/tree/main/Angle_Selection):** Inside this folder, you'll discover the Angle Selection Algorithm code and documentation.
 This section provides a detailed documentation of the beam simulation process for different gantry-couch angle combinations.
 It additionally covers the assessment of how incident beam geometry influences treatment planning parameters and finally the process of identifying optimal beam geometries tailored to each patient